-I am now at the point (thank goodness) where I can try and get Jake much more involved, allowing me to return to my garden and get it back to being tip top.
-I have encouraged him to help with choosing plants in the shop with me, coming home and potting them up and then watering them.
+I am now at the point (thank goodness) where I can try and get Jake much more involved and I think it is so important getting kids gardening too.
+Not only will it allow me to return to my garden and get it back to being tip-top it will also give us an activity to do together.
+I have already encouraged him to help with choosing plants in the shop with me, coming home and potting them up and then watering them.
 We also have a little strawberry growing pot on our window sill for him to water – I am hoping they will start to grow soon so he can really start to see the fruits (I’m sorry, I had to!) of his labour.
 You see, even if you don’t have a garden you can still get them involved.

-Here’s why it is so important in my view:
+Here’s why it is so important to get kids gardening:

 - They start to learn how to look after something

 - They are getting outdoors, fresh air and away from the TV

 - They can learn about wildlife and bugs – through your teaching